hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 ### Musical "Binges"
 Another thing I wanted to do here was to call out those times we all get obsessed with one song for a week or two.
-This is probably my favourite section of the whole analysis, as for me it was simultaneously a fun trip down memory lane, and a super embarassing exposé of guilty pleasures.
+This is probably my favourite section of the whole analysis, as for me it was simultaneously a fun trip down memory lane, and a super embarrassing exposé of guilty pleasures.
 The high-level design here was to create a table for each song's plays per week and identify an "outlier" threshold for the music binges to highlight on the list:

 ![]({{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/obsessions.png)
 <figcaption>...Mortifying.
 I can vividly remember each of these weeks lol</figcaption>